-Governments need to prioritize an integrated, nutrition-sensitive, cross-policy approach to healthy diets that considers the Right to Food Guidelines and enact and enforce laws that uphold the right to food, considering vulnerable groups.
+Governments need to prioritize an integrated, nutrition-sensitive, cross-policy approach to healthy diets that considers the Right to Food Guidelines and enact and enforce laws that aim to deliver on these policies, considering vulnerable groups.
 They should establish policy goals based on food security needs and assess the degree of food insecurity, its causes, and the nutrition and food safety situation while promoting economic growth and sustainable development of agricultural and food markets.

 Effective governance means promoting and safeguarding a democratic, peaceful and stable society and an enabling environment in which individuals can feed themselves and their families in freedom and dignity.
 This requires promoting secure and equitable access to natural resources (land, water, forests, fisheries, livestock and agricultural inputs etc.); fostering inclusive decision-making processes that involve local communities, Indigenous Peoples, women, and youth; and forging public-private partnerships with mechanisms for accountability.